breki/demeton/pomodoro-Demeton.md

 ﻿- introduce setting as an unnamed, mandatory and positional parameter
+    - it has to be before any options and settings
+        - enforce this
+    - it has to be present in the args

+## Wed 16.10.
+- Defined a `CommandArg` and related.

 ## Tue 15.10.
 - Made a complete redesign of the command line parsing code so we could get rid of generics in the parameters specifications.